Who we are

 The Consultant Oncologists

 Your Consultant is a doctor who is a melanoma expert and will consider what will be the best way of treating your type of cancer, either with drugs or radiotherapy.
-He will manage your care throughout your treatment.
+Your Consultant will manage your care throughout your treatment.

 The Nurse Clinician